suvrotica/SuvroTuitionBlog/src/lib/posts/StatisticsTheName.md

 And that’s the first thing worth knowing: statistics isn’t about truth carved in stone.
 It’s about constructing useful, bite-sized lies—clever compressions of reality that help us make sense of a messy world.
 Just remember: the lie is in the simplification, and it’s only harmless as long as you know what’s missing.

+I think the deeper personal cognitive dissonance is impossible to avoid because we cannot at least raise our own experience at the physical or sensation level to that of many people, I will always be in my own skull slave to the numericity of one, the group mathematics even if there’s an area in the brain to compute it is, is at a literal level of counting, of amounts, more of one group vs another say, but doesn’t have inbuilt evolutionary imperative for subtlety like specific distribution of characteristics of a group—like how many are slightly below average, how many are extreme outliers, how tightly clustered most of them are.
+Our intuitive machinery deals in coarse contrasts, in more versus less, in friend versus stranger, but not in variance, skewness, or multimodality.
+Which is precisely why statistics feels so alien: it is a prosthesis for a kind of perception we never evolved, a way of holding in one glance the shape of many minds, many scores, many lives, compressed into abstractions that no single nervous system was built to grasp.